ufz/ogs/web/content/docs/benchmarks/hydro-component/theis/HC_Theis/index.md

 ## Problem description

 For pumping from a well, Theis (1935) proposed an analytical solution to calculate the water level drawdown over time and distance from the well.
-A short summary of the solution can be seen in web/content/docs/benchmarks/liquid-flow/liquid-flow-theis-problem.md
+A short summary of the solution can be seen in
+`web/content/docs/benchmarks/liquid-flow/liquid-flow-theis-problem.md`

 Here, we verify pumping abstraction with Theis for the `ComponentTransport` process using a 3D setup.
-The setup is adapted from Walther (2014), section 3.2.
+The setup is adapted from Walther et al. (2014), section 3.2.

 ### Model setup